An Historic Bed & Breakfast Overlooking the Bay of Fundy

 Enter the Child’s family – who in 1988 discovered Peacock House in desperate shape after years of neglect.
 More major renovations ensued and in June of 1989, Peacock House was formally opened as a new Bed and Breakfast.
 The beautiful old home now has twenty rooms!

-Peacock House has enjoyed hosting guests from all over the country and the world for 20 years.
-The Bakers are committed to upholding the legacy of hospitality begun in 1860, when Captain Trott created this lovely home in the little easternmost village of Lubec.
+Peacock House has enjoyed hosting guests from all over the country and the world for over 25 years.
+Mary Beth is committed to upholding the legacy of hospitality begun in 1860, when Captain Trott created this lovely home in the little easternmost village of Lubec.